MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/two-sample-t-test-fl.md

 * *data2*: The name of the column containing the second set of data to be used for the test.
 * *test_statistic*: The name of the column to store test statistic value for the results.
 * *p_value*: The name of the column to store p-value for the results.
-* *equal_var*: If `True` (default), performs a standard independent 2 sample test that assumes equal population variances.
-If `False`, performs Welch’s t-test, which does not assume equal population variance.
+* *equal_var*: If `true` (default), performs a standard independent 2 sample test that assumes equal population variances.
+If `false`, performs Welch’s t-test, which does not assume equal population variance.
+As mentioned above, consider using the native [welch_test()](../query/welch-testfunction.md).

 ## Usage